Header photo credit: @375chicken

-Home-grown matcha brand Matchali has crossed the harbour for the first time to open this stunning branch at K11 MUSEA.
+Home-grown matcha brand Matchali has crossed the harbour for the first time to open this lovely branch at K11 MUSEA.
 The menu of matcha drinks has been expanded here, offering K11 exclusives including iced red bean matcha latte (pictured above) and matcha colada, where the pina colada’s tropical coconut and pineapple flavours are matched with the intensity of a matcha shot.
 You can also try the new Ice Age! vegan ice-cream flavour matcha cookies ‘n’ cream here, produced in collaboration with Cookie DPT.
 Open weekdays, 12–9pm, and weekends, 11am–8pm.

 Shop LA 106, 1/F, K11 MUSEA, Victoria Dockside, 18 Salisbury Road, TST, 9880 7873

 Housed in a specially commissioned two-storey pavillion next to The Murray hotel’s entrance, MIÁN is a refined Chinese restaurant showcasing the eight great regional cuisines of China (we’ve heard it through the grapevine that the Sichuan specialities are particular knockouts).
 Open daily, 12–10pm (from 11am at the weekend).

 Moon Lok Chiu Chow (Mira Place)